orouvinen/challonge-ranking/README.md

 ## Using the stored data
 challongeranking stores ratings in a **sqlite3 database**.

-As of now, the database is very simple.

 The columns of each table should be pretty self-explanatory, but here's quick run-down of the tables.